-Bob Ferguson leads Matt Larkin in Washington state attorney general race
+Bob Ferguson defeats Matt Larkin in Washington state attorney general election results

 Ferguson, though, also has won victories closer to home.
 He tripled the size of his office’s consumer division, which has targeted major corporations for deceptive business practices.
 Last year, his office won a $9.1 million judgment against Comcast for signing people up for a service protection plan without their knowledge.

-On the campaign trail, Ferguson pilloried Larkin’s inexperience, asking whether he was “the best they’ve [the Republicans] got.”

-Larkin, whose only prior paid experience in law enforcement comprises 67 days as a Pierce County deputy prosecuting attorney in 2010, now works for his family’s manufacturing business.
+On the campaign trail, Ferguson pilloried Larkin’s inexperience.
+Larkin, whose only prior paid experience in law enforcement comprises 67 days as a Pierce County deputy prosecuting attorney in 2010, works for his family’s manufacturing business.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.